What is Jimmy Goldstein's net worth?

 "Once I did that and sat courtside for the games, I was totally hooked.
 My entire life has been devoted to professional basketball since then.
 I have such a passion for the game.
 I think there's more athleticism displayed in basketball than in any other sport."

-Jimmy played basketball at Nicolet High School then enrolled at Stanford University where he studied mathematics and physics.
+Jimmy played basketball at Nicolet High School and then enrolled at Stanford University, where he studied mathematics and physics.
 He then earned an MBA at UCLA.
-According to legend, during his time at UCLA, Jimmy was engaged in a 6-month affair with actress Jayne Mansfield, who was not only eight years his senior but also married at the time to body builder Mickey Hargitay.
+According to legend, during his time at UCLA, Jimmy was engaged in a 6-month affair with actress Jayne Mansfield, who was not only eight years his senior but also married at the time to bodybuilder Mickey Hargitay.

 Mobile Home Empire

-After graduating from UCLA in 1964 Jimmy joined a company called Rammco Investment Corporation.
-Rammco made a fortune in the late 60s buying cheap farmland on the outskirts of LA then developing it into neighborhoods.
+After graduating from UCLA in 1964, Jimmy joined a company called Rammco Investment Corporation.
+Rammco made a fortune in the late 1960s buying cheap farmland on the outskirts of LA and then developing it into neighborhoods.
 Jimmy's job was to find acquisition targets in Riverside and San Bernardino.

-To this day he reportedly owns at least a dozen mobile home parks in both Northern and Southern California which provides his primary source of income.
-For example, in 2007 he bought a mobile home park in Carson, California, for $23 million, using $18 million worth of financing.
+Today, he reportedly owns at least a dozen mobile home parks in both Northern and Southern California.
+The rental income from these properties is Jimmy's primary source of income.
+For example, in 2007, he bought a mobile home park in Carson, California, for $23 million, using $18 million worth of financing.

 A notable lawsuit involved the city of Carson, California, near LAX airport.
 Jimmy's legal battle with Carson lasted from 2005 to 2015.
-The city reportedly spent more than $3 million on legal fees over the years.
-In the end the suit went all the way up to California's State Supreme Court, which actually sided against Goldstein.
+The city reportedly spent more than $3 million on legal fees fighting Jimmy over the years.
+In the end, the suit went all the way up to California's State Supreme Court, which actually sided against Goldstein.
+On the other hand, Jimmy does apparently take very good care of his parks.

 In some interviews, Jimmy has implied that he sold the land underneath what eventually became Los Angeles' opulent Century City mall, but this is unconfirmed.